lcwheeler/lcwheeler.github.io/_posts/2020-03-09-Arizona-herping.md

 ![an image alt text]({{ site.baseurl }}/img/christmas-pass-bowl.JPG)

 #### *Physalis crassifolia* growing on a hillside near Christmas Pass
+*Physalis* is a genus in the Solanaceae family.
+My labmate in the Smith lab [Chelsea Pretz](https://www.colorado.edu/smithlab/people/chelsea-pretz) studies the evolution of self-incompatibility in this genus.

 ![an image alt text]({{ site.baseurl }}/img/physalis-crassifolia.JPG)